Gerwin van der Werf

-Gerwin van der Werf (born 1969), broer van Ysbrand van der Werf is a Dutch author of novels, songwriter, and instrumentalist.
+Gerwin van der Werf (born 1969), brother of Ysbrand van der Werf is a Dutch author of novels, songwriter, and instrumentalist.
 In January 2010, his poem "Misbruik" ("Abuse") won the first prize of in the Dutch Turing National Poetry Contest.
 In 2025 his novel De krater (The Crater) was selected as the Boekenweekgeschenk for the 90th Boekenweek.

 Biography

 Gerwin van der Werf was born in De Meern and raised in Elburg, Netherlands.
 He studied musicology at the University of Utrecht and earned his doctorate in 1995.

 Van def Werf is a part-time teacher at secondary school level, having worked in Voorburg and at the Rijnlands Lyceum in Oegstgeest.

 Literary career

 He has been a literary critic and columnist for Trouw since 2012.

 A writer of poetry also, his literary career took off in 2009 when he won the Dutch Turing Poetry prize.
 A few months later his first novel, de Gewapende Man (The Armed Man), was published but to little acclaim.
 Over the next 15 years he wrote 6 more books, including Een onbarmhartig pad (An unmerciful path) a novel about a road trip around Iceland that was published in Dutch, English, and German in 2018; and Wilgeneiland (Willow Island) a novel that he set in Rijpwetering.

 He was nominated for the Libris Literatuur Prize in 2012 for Wild, and shortlisted for Best International Crime Award at the 2023 Ned Kelly Awards for The Hitchhiker.